-DisCleaner is an application designed to clean your hard disc drives.
-It follows the classical guidelines to software application development in order to present you with a clean, familiar, and fully functional graphical user interface.
+DisCleaner is an application designed to clean your drives.
+Both traditional magnetic disk media as well as modern solid state drive.
+It will also function with networked disk arrays or iSCSI targets.
+This computer program follows the classical guidelines to software application development in order to present you with a clean, familiar, and fully functional graphical user interface.
 Internally, it contains both high level mixed with low level routines featuring optimizations that guarantee the functionality of the application as intended on the minimum system requirements.

-DisCleaner is fast and reliable and does only one job: it cleans your hard disc drives.
-Thus you will not encounter unneeded functionality or unwanted options that might slow down your experience or cripple the performance of the internal engine.
+DisCleaner is fast, reliable and does only one job: it cleans your drives.
+Thus you will not encounter unneeded functionality or unwanted options that might slow down your experience or cripple the performance of this program.

 Section A. Overview

-DisCleaner is a powerful Windows®-based application designed from scratch to deal with unneeded files created by the operating system or by various Applications that are (or were) installed on your computer.
+DisCleaner is a powerful Windows®-based application built from ground zero to deal with those unneeded files created by the operating system or by various applications that are (or were) installed on your computer.
 It was designed to offer a generally secure operation and a great user experience by minimizing the things you need to do in order to clean your computer.
-However the engine is powerful but it does not make the difference between some intentionally created files and your standard Application remnants.
-For this purpose, the selection of actions that are offered to you, is divided into three categories, designated as safe, potentially unsafe, and unsafe.
-You still have the ability to control whether to clean certain files by making your selection from a list that is shown right before starting the clean-up process.
-For more information regarding the available clean-up options, please refer to Section C. Clean-up Options Described.
+However the engine is powerful but it does not make the difference between some intentionally created files and your standard application remnants.
+For this purpose, you are presented with a categorizing system that classifies files and directories into one of the following items.

 Microsoft, Windows, Windows Explorer, and MS-DOS are either registered trademarks or trademarks of Microsoft Corporation.